CruiseDevice/twweet-cli/README.md

 * tweet from your CLI without opening the browser.
 * Changing `Consumer Key`  `Consumer Secret`  `Access Token`  `Access Token Secret` keys for twweet-cli.
-* geting the tweets of any user by providing the username.
+* getting the tweets of any user by providing the username.
 * getting the tweets of a particular hashtag by providing the same.
 * getting the trending topics on twitter.
 * getting the tweets in your timeline.